Topic: tech mikrotik prev next

 interface.
 Do not tick ‘Use Service Tag’.

-VLANs 520 and 536 already exist on plan
+VLANs 520 and 536 already exist on plan for the OSPF sessions with seam and

-.
+wood.
 Under ‘Interfaces, VLAN’, select each of the two extant VLANs 520 and

 536 and change their interface to the newly created SVLAN.
 The VLAN list will